Finnieston Crane

 The Finnieston Crane or Stobcross Crane is a disused giant cantilever crane in the centre of Glasgow, Scotland.
 It is no longer operational, but is retained as a symbol of the city's engineering heritage.
 The crane was used for loading cargo, in particular steam locomotives, onto ships to be exported around the world.

 It is one of four such cranes on the River Clyde, a fifth one having been demolished in 2007, and one of only eleven giant cantilever cranes remaining worldwide.

 History

+Earlier cranes

 The first crane to be called 'Finnieston Crane' was moved from a site opposite York Street to Finnieston Quay in 1848.
 It was tested with a load of 30 tons of pig-iron and ready for use at the end of April of that year.
 A newspaper report mentions the crane would be entirely used for lifting machinery on board steam-vessels.